 Exfoliate the Night Before

 Celebrity makeup artist Sir John recommends exfoliating the night before applying self-tanner.
 Doing so can help remove a buildup of impurities and dead surface cells to reveal smooth skin.
 The smoother your skin, the easier your application will be.

 After exfoliating your face and body, follow up with a gentle cleanser and nourishing body wash in the morning to ensure a clean canvas.

-While your skin is still damp from cleansing, apply a layer of moisturizer to hydrate your skin.
-Blend all over your face and body, and pay extra attention to areas of thicker skin like your knees, elbows and ankles.
-These areas tend to soak up excess self-tanner, so be sure to moisturize thoroughly to avoid unwanted darker patches.
+While your skin is still damp from cleansing, apply moisturizer to hydrate your skin.
+Blend all over your face and body, and pay extra attention to areas of thicker skin like your hands, knees, elbows and ankles.
+These areas tend to soak up excess self-tanner, so be sure to moisturize thoroughly to avoid unwanted dark patches.

 How to Apply Self-Tanner

 Now that your skin is prepped, it’s time for the physical application.
 Here are a few best practices to keep in mind.

 Make Sure Your Skin Is Dry